segunfamisa/segunfamisa.github.io/_posts/2024-03-14-analyzing-gradle-dependencies.md

 ./gradlew :app:dependencies --configuration debugCompileClasspath
 ```

-The command above prints out all the dependencies applied in the `debugCompileClasspath` configuration - i.e, all the dependencies that are packaged into the debug build.
+The command above prints out all the dependencies applied in the `debugCompileClasspath` configuration - i.e., all the dependencies that are packaged into the debug build.
 The output of the command looks something like this:

 ```bash
 ------------------------------------------------------------